-The Criminal Cases Review Commission (CCRC) are a small group of around 14 individuals including former police officials and lawyers who review cases where doubts have been raised.
+The Criminal Cases Review Commission (CCRC) is a small group of around 14 individuals including former police officials and lawyers who review cases where doubts have been raised.
 However, their caseload is sizeable drawing some criticism of how effective they can be.

 It does appear that the creation of such a body has provided an avenue for those who feel they are part of a miscarriage of justice in the UK.
-This provides somewhere to turn where the case in question can be reviewed impartially, thoroughly and independently ensuring the correct process is followed and the correct outcome is reached.
+This provides somewhere to turn where the case in question can be reviewed impartially, thoroughly, and independently ensuring the correct process is followed and the correct outcome is reached.

 Wrongful Imprisonment Cases – When Expert Evidence Is Inaccurate